 Entity Classification.
 Our interests in our operating company and the subsidiary partnerships and limited liability companies involve special tax considerations, including the possibility that the IRS might challenge the status of these entities as partnerships (or disregarded entities), as opposed to associations taxable as corporations for U.S. federal income tax purposes.
 For example, an entity that would otherwise be classified as a partnership for U.S. federal income tax purposes may nonetheless be taxable as a corporation if it is a "publicly traded partnership" and certain other requirements are met.
 A partnership or limited liability company would be treated as a publicly traded partnership if its interests are traded on an established securities market or are readily tradable on a secondary market or a substantial equivalent thereof, within the meaning of applicable Treasury regulations.
 If our operating company or a subsidiary partnership or limited liability company were treated as an association rather than as a partnership, it would be taxable as a corporation and would be required to pay an entity-level tax on its income.
 In this situation, the character of our assets and items of gross income would change and could prevent us from qualifying as a REIT.
 See "-Failure to Qualify" for a discussion of the effects of our failure to meet the REIT asset and gross income tests.
-In addition, a change in the tax status of our operating company, a subsidiary partnership or limited liability without any related cash distributions.
-We do not anticipate that our operating company or any subsidiary partnership or limited liability company might be treated as a taxable event.
+In addition, a change in the tax status of our operating company, a subsidiary partnership or limited liability company might be treated as a taxable event.
 If so, we might incur a tax liability without any related cash distributions.
-We do not anticipate that our operating company or any subsidiary partnership or limited liability company might be treated as a taxable event.
-If so, we might incur a tax liability company company will be treated as a publicly traded partnership or limited li
+We do not anticipate that our operating company or any subsidiary partnership or limited liability company will be treated as a publicly traded partnership which is taxable as a corporation.